Skip to content

 01 · Why this matters

 The NIST AI Risk Management Framework (AI RMF 1.0 + GenAI Profile) is the de-facto standard adopted by US federal AI agencies, and the measurement foundation NIST CAISI is using for the COSAiS Single-Agent / Multi-Agent overlay work.
+It splits AI risk management into four functions — GOVERN / MAP / MEASURE / MANAGE.
+That is the language of governance: it tells you what to manage, but not how to catch the risk inside a single SKILL.md file or one MCP tool description.

 02 · Subcategory distribution